AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/VectorTable.md

    - hanger 2: 200 g @ 115°
    - hanger 3: ? kg @ ?°

+   --->

+Experimentally determine the 3rd (equilibrant) vector and compare to expected values.

-3. Create a data table for the first case.
+1. Create a data table for the first case.
 NOTE: The data layout for each of the first two cases is the same.
 Create for the first case and run the whole experiment, then you can copy/paste the same data table for the additional case(s).
    - Common data section with accepted value of $g$ (9.803 m/s²), mass of the hanger, and any other common values.
 You will reference these values in the calculations.
    - With **three rows** (1 for each of the 3 vectors).
    - Include **columns** for: